 Professional Employer Organizations (PEOs) take on HR, payroll, and benefits administration for their clients, typically businesses without an HR professional on staff.
-Clients enter into a “co-employment” relationship with the PEO, where the latter becomes their workforce’s employer-of-record for tax and compliance purposes.
+Clients enter into a “co-employment” relationship with the PEO company, where the latter becomes their workforce’s employer-of-record for tax and compliance purposes.

 Sound complicated?
 It can be, which is why many companies don’t revisit the decision to continue the arrangement.
 But as your company grows—particularly once you hit the 50-employee mark—it’s the right time to take a closer look.
 Here are four things to consider.

-Most PEOs charge companies per employee, per month (PEPM).
-The bigger your company gets, the more expensive a PEO becomes.
+Most PEO companies charge clients per employee, per month (PEPM).
+The bigger your company gets, the more expensive the relationship becomes.
 Typically, this “admin fee,” as the industry calls it, hovers around $100.
 Depending on your provider, this number can be even higher—admin fees as high as $160 PEPM have been reported.